If you like the umami flavor of miso you will definitely enjoy this simple and easy recipe for this Asian inspired miso salmon.

 Serve hot with veggies and rice.

-If you enjoy this simple recipe using miso, you might want to check on Miso Marinated Scallops or Grilled Miso Marinated Chicken.
+If you enjoy this simple recipe using miso, you might want to check on Miso Caramel Sauce or Miso Glazed Delicata Squash recipes.

 Did you know that miso is a paste from fermented soybean?
 Miso has been essential in Chinese and Japanese diets for more than 2500 years.
 Because miso is a fermented product, it is rich in enzymes which might help digestion.
 The color of miso can vary from light yellow to a deep dark brown and the flavor from slightly sweet to hearty flavor.